Ubuu1985/ubuus-Magic-world/content/Organizations/SEAD Groups/Ranks/Teacher.md

-same rank and pay as Second Lieutenant
+Same rank and pay as Second Lieutenant